llafuente/unity-platformer/readme.md

 Could be unexpected to see a double-jump just by increasing graceJumpTime.
 This value should be low enough: 0.2f

+### One Way Platforms (Height)

+The collider try to be simple enough.
+If OWP are thick you will see characters "climbing" when start falling and their feet are inside the OWP.

+OWP Height should be aounr Character.skinWidth ~ 0.1.

+## FAQ

+### I see some null access at the begining.

+Most provably caused by UpdateManager being initialized after other scripts.
+<a href="#execution-order">Follow this instructions to fixed it.</a>

+# MovingPlatforms don't always detect players

+Moving platforms use Raycast to detect passengers.
+If the Movingplatform is big, you need to increase the ray count to a number big enough that the minimum width of the player could be covered anytime.

 # Usage

 It's recommended to use the same project configuration (Tags/Layers).